Skip to content

 Role-Based Scenarios

 Consider establishing a mentorship program where experienced practitioners guide teams through their first integrated projects.
-This hands-on support accelerates learning and helps teams navigate inevitable challenges during early implementation.
+This hands-on support accelerates learning and helps teams manage all tasks effectively during early implementation.

 6. Establish Governance and Communication Rhythms